Nestled in the shadow of Pikes Peak is the small and remarkable town of Cripple Creek.

 But now, it’s back to business as usual and the local gaming industry has rebounded well.

-However, the town is showcasing new patron attraction: no-limit wagering on individual bets and more game types.
+However, the town is showcasing new patron attraction: no-limit wagering on individual bets and more games.

 This development, approved by the voters of Colorado and in Cripple Creek, officially began in May of 2021 and has upped the ante for card and table games.
 This completely eliminates the $100 single-bet wager limits and adds new games.
 This bid has set the stage for more high rollers of a new demographic, who may prefer to spend a few days in Cripple Creek instead of flying off to national gambling destinations like Las Vegas.
 This plan was heavily supported by local leaders and casino operators in all three towns, and got the okay of Colorado voters in an earlier election.